Helpful Gardening Tips

 We sell only bare root plants.
 We dip the roots in tera-sorb silicone gel to retain ample moisture for transit and surround with plastic.
 This is superior protection for plants in transit for up to 12 days.

 Upon Receipt Of Your Plants

-In the lower part of every acorn is a tiny oak with a root and a shoot.
-The rest of the acorn contains the nutrients needed to sustain the seedling until it can survive on the nutrients gained from its own leaves and roots.
+In the lower part of every acorn is a little oak with a root and a shoot.
+The rest of the acorn contains the nutrients needed to sustain the seedling until it can survive on the nutrients gained from its leaves and roots.
 The cap is merely a protective cover.

 An acorn begins to sprout in early spring.
 The taproot grows, cracks the shell, and emerges.
 The shoot grows upward and begins to put out leaves.
 It's thrilling to see that an acorn you bought has sprouted and started growing.

 Then, the tissues in the stem harden into a woody trunk.
 The young oak is then known as a sapling tree.
 The sapling grows taller, and its trunk grows thicker.
 It puts out more branches and leaves.
-After a while, it is no longer a sapling, but a young oak tree.
+After a while, it is no longer a sapling but a young oak tree.
 It keeps on growing, becoming a full-grown oak tree.
 You'll be amazed at your acorn's growth.

 An oak tree is a beautiful and majestic way to shade a portion of your yard from the sun on a hot day.
 The acorns attract birds that use them for food.
 It's rewarding to see a towering oak tree and remember when it was a tiny acorn.
 Buy some acorns now, and let them grow.